-N, N-dimethyltryptamine (DMT) is a hallucinogen that is mostly found in plants but also can be synthesized in a laboratory.
+N-Dimethyltryptamine (DMT) is a hallucinogen that is mostly found in plants but also can be synthesized in a laboratory.
 For hundreds of years it has been extracted from plants and used in religious rituals and practices, and today it is used for both spiritual ceremonies and recreationally.
-This drug is illegal in the United States and has no approved medical use.
+This is a Schedule I drug which means it is illegal to possess, manufacture, and distribute it in the United States and it is considered to have no approved medical use.
 When it is not consumed in a brew (Ayahuasca), it is usually vaporized or smoked in a pipe as a white or yellow crystalline powder.
-Research on DMT withdrawal and detox has demonstrated that the addictive properties for this drug are low are there are no typical withdrawal signs that are present when the consumption of DMT is stopped.
+Research on DMT withdrawal and detox has demonstrated that the addictive properties for this drug are low and there are no typical withdrawal signs that are present when the consumption of DMT is stopped.
 However, it is possible to develop a behavioral addiction as well as experience unpredictable adverse reactions.

 One of the appeals of DMT to some users is that the effects of the drug are short lived and will most likely be completely gone after an hour.
 When someone smokes DMT, they will feel the effects almost immediately, and will experience intense effects within 5 to 10 minutes.
-The psychoactive effects users experience may include visual hallucinations, an altered perception of time, auditory distortions, and depersonalization, or a feeling of being outside of one’s body.
-Depending on the person and the dose taken, an average DMT trip should last about 30 minutes.
+The psychoactive effects users experience may include visual hallucinations, an altered perception of time, auditory distortions, and depersonalization which is the feeling of being outside of one’s body.
+Depending on the person and the dose taken, an average DMT trip should lasts approximately 30-45 minutes.
 This has earned it the street name of ‘Businessman’s Special’, referring to the fact that someone could trip from DMT on their lunch break and be back to work without continuing to experience effects.

 The majority of the distribution of DMT in the United States is from internet sales.
 While DMT can be extracted from certain plants, the process is difficult for the average person, leading most to purchase DMT in its crystalline powder form online.
 Because DMT is classified as a schedule I drug, it can be dangerous to purchase it online, as illicit drugs are unregulated and there is no guarantee that the drug is pure.
 There have been reports of people experiencing adverse effects after consuming DMT, with cardiac and respiratory arrest occurring at high doses.